Kaplan University-Davenport Campus

 - Kaplan University is an institution of higher learning dedicated to providing innovative undergraduate, graduate, and continuing professional education.
 Our programs foster student learning with opportunities to launch, enhance, or change careers in a diverse global society.
 The University is committed to general education, a student-centered service and support approach, and applied scholarship in a practical environment.

-- The teacher population of 1,049 teachers has grown by 178% over five years.
+- The teacher population of 1,049 teachers has stayed relatively flat over five years.

 |Kaplan University-Davenport Campus||(IA) Community College Avg.|